dotnet/AspNetCore.Docs/aspnet/fundamentals/localization.rst

   :lines: 107, 136-159
   :dedent: 6

 `UseRequestLocalization <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNetCore/Builder/ApplicationBuilderExtensions/index.html>`__ initializes a `RequestLocalizationMiddleware <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNetCore/Localization/RequestLocalizationMiddleware/index.html>`__ object.
-On every request the list of `RequestCultureProvider <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNetCore/Localization/RequestCultureProvider/index.html>`__ in the `RequestLocalizationOptions <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNetCore/Localization/RequestLocalizationOptions/index.html>`__ is enumerated and the first non-null provider is used.
+On every request the list of `RequestCultureProvider <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNetCore/Localization/RequestCultureProvider/index.html>`__ in the `RequestLocalizationOptions <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNetCore/Localization/RequestLocalizationOptions/index.html>`__ is enumerated and the first provider that can successfully determine the request culture is used.
 The default providers come from the ``RequestLocalizationOptions`` class:

 #. `QueryStringRequestCultureProvider <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNetCore/Localization/QueryStringRequestCultureProvider/index.html>`__
 #. `CookieRequestCultureProvider <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNetCore/Localization/CookieRequestCultureProvider/index.html>`__
 #. `AcceptLanguageHeaderRequestCultureProvider <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNetCore/Localization/AcceptLanguageHeaderRequestCultureProvider/index.html>`__

 The default list goes from most specific to least specific.
-Later in the article I'll show how you can change the order and even add a custom localization provider.
-If there are no non-null providers, the ``DefaultRequestCulture`` is used.
+Later in the article we'll see how you can change the order and even add a custom culture provider.
+If none of the providers can determine the request culture, the ``DefaultRequestCulture`` is used.

 QueryStringRequestCultureProvider
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Some apps will use a query string to set the `culture and UI culture <https://msdn.microsoft.com/en-us/library/system.globalization.cultureinfo.aspx#Current>`__.
 For apps that use the cookie or Accept-Language header approach, adding a query string to the URL is useful for debugging and testing code.
-Unless you change the ``RequestCultureProvider`` list, a query string will always win as the localization provider.
+By default, the ``QueryStringRequestCultureProvider`` is registered as the first localization provider in the ``RequestCultureProvider`` list.
 You pass the query string parameters ``culture`` and ``ui-culture``.
 The following example sets the specific culture (language and region) to Spanish/Mexico:

   \http://localhost:5000/?culture=es-MX&ui-culture=es-MX